lightning/bolts/07-routing-gossip.md

 ## HTLC Fees

+### Requirements

+The origin node:
-The node creating `channel_update` SHOULD accept HTLCs that pay a fee equal or greater than:
+  - SHOULD accept HTLCs that pay a fee equal to or greater than:

-    fee_base_msat + ( amount_msat * fee_proportional_millionths / 1000000 )
+    - fee_base_msat + ( amount_msat * fee_proportional_millionths / 1000000 )

-The node creating `channel_update` SHOULD accept HTLCs that pay an older fee for some time after sending `channel_update`, to allow for propagation delay.
+  - SHOULD accept HTLCs that pay an older fee, for some reasonable time after sending `channel_update`.
+    - Note: this allows for any propagation delay.

 ## Pruning the Network View

+### Requirements

+A node:
-Nodes SHOULD monitor the funding transactions in the blockchain to identify channels that are being closed.
+  - SHOULD monitor the funding transactions in the blockchain, to identify channels that are being closed.
-If the funding output of a channel is being spent, then the channel is to be considered closed and SHOULD be removed from the local network view.
+  - if the funding output of a channel is being spent:
+    - SHOULD be removed from the local network view AND be considered closed.
+  - if the announced node no longer has any associated open channels:

-Nodes MAY prune nodes added through `node_announcement` messages from their local view if the announced node no longer has any associated open channels.
+    - MAY prune nodes added through `node_announcement` messages from their local view.
-This is a direct result from the dependency of a `node_announcement` being preceded by a `channel_announcement`.
+      - Note: this is a direct result of the dependency of a `node_announcement` being preceded by a `channel_announcement`.

 ### Recommendation on Pruning Stale Entries

+#### Requirements

+An endpoint node:
+  - if a channel's latest `channel_update`s `timestamp` is older than two weeks (1209600 seconds):
+    - MAY prune the channel.
+    - MAY ignore the channel.
+    - Note: this is an endpoint node policy and MUST NOT be enforced by forwarding peers, e.g. by closing channels when receiving outdated gossip messages. [ FIXME: is this intended meaning? ]

+#### Rationale

-Several scenarios may result in channels becoming unusable and the endpoints unable to send updates for these channels.
-For example, this happens in the case where both endpoints lose access to their private keys and cannot sign a `channel_update` nor close the channel on-chain.
-These channels are unlikely to be part of a computed route since they would be partitioned off from the rest of the network, however they would remain in the local network view and information on them would be forwarded to other nodes forever.
+Several scenarios may result in channels becoming unusable and its endpoints becoming unable to send updates for these channels.
+For example, this occurs if both endpoints lose access to their private keys and can neither sign `channel_update`s nor close the channel on-chain.
+In this case, the channels are unlikely to be part of a computed route, since they would be partitioned off from the rest of the network; however, they would remain in the local network view would be forwarded to other peers indefinitely.
-For this reason, nodes MAY prune channels should the timestamp of the latest `channel_update` be older than 2 weeks (1209600 seconds).
-In addition nodes MAY ignore channels with a timestamp older than 2 weeks.
-Notice that this is a node policy and MUST NOT be enforced by peers, e.g., by closing channels when receiving outdated gossip messages.

 ## Recommendations for Routing